CAE Business Solutions LTD

 - DATA SHARING – 3RD PARTIES

-We do not sell or exchange your personal data with organisations who may want to sell you something or use your data for research or other purposes.
+We do not sell or exchange your personal data with organisations that may want to sell you something or use your data for research or other purposes.

 We keep a list of the software platforms we use to run our business.
 If you would like a list of all the platforms we use, please email us (at the email address in section 2, Table, above).